raghurtillu/LightweightEncryption/README.md

 - You have an [Azure](https://azure.microsoft.com) subscription and [keyvault](https://azure.microsoft.com/en-us/products/key-vault) to store the pseudo master key and master key version.

 ## Using LightweightEncryption

+### via Nuget

+This is the easier via to consume this package.

+From Visual Studio, open Tools -> NuGet Package Manager -> Manage NuGet Packages for Solution... -> Browse, search for `LightweightEncryption` in `nuget` PackageSource or run `dotnet add package LightweightEncryption --version 1.0.1` from console to appropriate projects in the solution.

+Once installed, ensure you `build` the project in which the package was installed, this will create a `scripts` folder in the project, which should be visible in Visual Studio's solution explorer as well.

+From the cli navigate to the `scripts` folder generated, this should reside under the project root.

 There are two parts to using LightweightEncryption:

 1. Generating pseudo master key and master key version.
 2. Using the pseudo master key and master key version to encrypt and decrypt data.